 The top 10 jobs in 2010 did not even exist in 2004.
 Knowledge is no longer a stable or scarce commodity.
 While today's students have access to more information than ever before, the critical thinking skills needed to digest it are often lacking.
 In response to this national issue, Stephen F. Austin is engaging in a program called, "Make an Impact at SFA."
 This program will provide resources to faculty to enhance course content with the kinds of high impact practices that have been demonstrated to promote higher order thinking skills such as critical thinking, creativity and which have been demonstrated to help students analyze and synthesize what they learn both inside and outside of the classroom.
 While the proposal is quite complex, we've answered some of the most common questions below.
-If you have further questions, contact Dr. Tara Newman, Director of the Office of High Impact Practices at email@example.com.
+If you have further questions, contact Dr. Randy McDonald, Director of the Office of High Impact Practices at email@example.com.

 Why is SFA doing this project?